-- 2.10.2 Clause 32 deals with appeals against judgment and order of other courts, and provides that the rules must provide for the manner of lodging the appeal with the Court, and the process that the Court must follow in hearing appeals against judgments and orders of other courts. - 2.11 Chapter 6 deals with the general provisions applicable to Court (clause 33); transitional arrangements (clause 34); amendment of laws (clause 35); regulations (clause 36) and the short title of the Bill (clause 37), which provisions are standard.
-As one of the transitional measures, a judge of the High Court who, on the date of commencement of the Act, was seconded or appointed as a judge of the Land Claims Court becomes a judge of the Court, unless if such judge indicates in writing to the Secretary of the Judicial Service Commission, that such judge does not wish to hold a concurrent appointment as a judge of the Court.
-The laws referred to in clause 35 are sought to be amended by means of the Schedule to the Bill to give the Court exclusive jurisdiction, or in some instances the Court and Magistrate's Courts concurrent jurisdiction to adjudicate the disputes emanating from the application of those laws.
-The Schedule lists only nine Acts for now, so as not to inundate the Court with many pieces of legislation all at once, especially when it is established for the first time.
+2.10.2 Clause 32 deals with appeals against judgment and order of other courts, and provides that the rules must provide for the manner of lodging the appeal with the Court, and the process that the Court must follow in hearing appeals against judgments and orders of other courts.

+- 2.11 Chapter 6 deals with the general provisions applicable to Court (clause 33); removal of actions or proceedings (clause 34); transitional arrangements (clause 35); amendment of laws (clause 36); regulations (clause 37) and the short title of the Bill (clause 38), which provisions are standard, except clause 34 which enables a matter to removed to another court so as not to non-suite a party who has instituted proceedings out of the wrong court. - 2.12 As one of the transitional measures (clause 35), a judge of the High Court who, on the date of commencement of the Act, was seconded or appointed as a judge of the Land Claims Court becomes a judge of the Court, unless if such judge indicates in writing to the Secretary of the Judicial Service Commission, that such judge does not wish to hold a concurrent appointment as a judge of the Court.
+Furthermore, officers and staff of the Land Claims Court will become officers and staff of the Court on the same terms and conditions, so as to avoid having to start afresh in appointing the personnel for the Court.
+In order to ensure that the Bill is not delayed on its commencement, mediators and assessors must be appointed in the manner provided in the Restitution Act until the rules and regulations in respect of mediator and assessors, respectively have been made.
+In addition, the current rules of the Land Claims Court will continue to apply to the Court until the Rules Board has made the rules contemplated in the Bill. - 2.13 The laws referred to in clause 36 are sought to be amended by means of the Schedule to the Bill to give the Court exclusive jurisdiction, or in some instances the Court and Magistrate's Courts concurrent jurisdiction to adjudicate the disputes emanating from the application of those laws.
+The Schedule lists only eight Acts for now, so as not to inundate the Court with many pieces of legislation all at once, especially when it is established for the first time.
 However, further Acts may be amended in due course to confer either exclusive jurisdiction to the Court, or concurrent jurisdiction to the Court and Magistrate's Court.